tasosbeast/NotesJs/DataStructures-ModernOperators-Strings/DestructuringObjects.md

 const { name, openingHours, categories } = restaurant;
 console.log(name, openingHours, categories); /// Classico Italiano {thu: {…}, fri: {…}, sat: {…}} (4) ["Italian", "Pizzeria", "Vegetarian", "Organic"]
 ```

-2. **Variable Names Correspond to Property Names:** Specify the names of the variables you want to extract, aligning them with the names of the corresponding object properties.

 3. **Destructuring Single Properties:** You can extract a single property by placing its name inside square brackets `[]` within the curly braces `{}`.